amandabee/CUNY-data-skills/_posts/2015-03-23-advanced_gist.md

 You can choose to make a gist public or keep it private.
 Even with a free account.
 A github repository is always public unless you've paid money for (or they made a mess of your life and tried to make it better by giving you) a premium account.

-If you want to get fancy, the instructions below will help you use your private gist as a collaborative repository.
+If you want to get fancy, the instructions below will get you halfway down the road to use your private gist as a collaborative repository.
+Once you get through the process of adding an image, [let me know](https://github.com/amandabee/CUNY-data-skills/issues) and I'll add instructions for the next step.

 # Using Git to Manage a Gist